mpkrass7/m_pkfire/content/post/2022-02-05-rolling-stone-top-500/index.md

 categories: []
 tags: [python, webscraping, music]
 subtitle: ''
-summary: ''
+summary: 'Webscraping music data with Python and Rambling about work and ranking systems'
 authors: [Marshall Krassenstein]
 featured: no
 image:
-  caption: 'And a small rant about ranking things'
+  caption: ''
   focal_point: ''
   preview_only: no
 projects: []